derrickernestperez/IT-Operations-Homelab/00-Lab-Setup/03-Initial-Server-Configuration/README.md

 ---

-# Mock Interview Questions
+# Mock Interview Q&A

-### Why should a Domain Controller use a static IP address?
+### Q: Why should a Domain Controller use a static IP address?

-> Active Directory relies heavily on DNS.
-A changing IP address can prevent clients from locating the Domain Controller, leading to authentication failures and service disruptions.
+> **A:** Active Directory relies heavily on DNS for authentication and service discovery.
+A static IP address ensures clients can always locate the Domain Controller without interruption.

 ---

-### What does `ipconfig /all` display?
+### Q: Why is `ipconfig /all` commonly used by system administrators?

-> It provides detailed TCP/IP configuration information, including IP address, subnet mask, gateway, DNS servers, MAC address, DHCP status, and lease details.
+> **A:** It provides detailed network configuration information, including IP addressing, DNS servers, DHCP status, MAC address, and lease information, making it one of the most useful troubleshooting commands.

 ---

-### Why rename servers instead of keeping the default Windows-generated name?
+### Q: Why rename servers instead of using the default Windows-generated hostname?

-> Meaningful hostnames improve administration, documentation, troubleshooting, monitoring, and scalability in enterprise environments.
+> **A:** Standardized naming conventions improve organization, simplify troubleshooting, and make servers easier to identify as enterprise environments scale.

 ---

 <div align="center">

-**Next Module:** Installing Active Directory Domain Services (AD DS)
+  <b><a href="#">Next Module: Active Directory Domain Services (AD DS)</a></b><br>

-*Promoting SRV01 to the first Domain Controller in the enterprise homelab.*
+  <i>Installing the AD DS role and promoting SRV01 to the first Domain Controller.</i>
 </div>